We all know that finding the best family cell phone plan for the right price can be exasperating.

 - Password protection, so only authorized owners can locate family members

 Comparing Sprint with Other Family Cell Phone Plans

 As I mentioned before, Sprint's family plans are more affordable compared to most family plans from the other major cell phone providers.
-You can see for yourself where we compare cell phone plans to find the best deal.
+You can compare cell phone plans for yourself to find the best deal.

 In fact, what is most appealing is Sprint's unlimited data plan, which is considered the least expensive out of the big four carriers?
 Sprint's Better Choice plans are also usually cheaper compared to its rivals.

 In a comparison with T-Mobile, which is the most competitive with Sprint's plan prices, the T-Mobile unlimited plan may be a little better for families, as the company offers unlimited video streaming and music alongside its prepaid high-speed wireless plans.
 Not only that, but T-Mobile, AT&T, and Verizon also feature rollover data, which allows you to keep your unused data throughout the following billing cycle.

 As for prepaid cell phone plans, Sprint doesn't exactly offer prepaid family plans, but only single plans, which can be considered a disadvantage for users who wish to avoid charges like overage fees and early termination fees.